ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 https://masque.example.org/?user=bob
 ~~~

-An implementation that supports connecting to multiple Ethernet segments might
+An implementation or extension that supports connecting to multiple Ethernet
-add a "vlan-identifier" variable to specify the segment to which to connect.
-The
+segments might define its own variables, such as a "vlan-identifier" to specify
-optionality of variables needs to be considered when defining the template so
+the target segment.
+The optionality of variables needs to be considered when
-that variables are either self-identifying or possible to exclude in the syntax.
+defining the template so that variables are either self-identifying or possible
-How valid values for such variables are communicated to the client is not a part
+to exclude in the syntax.
+How valid values for such variables are formatted,
-of this protocol.
+communicated, or validated is not a part of this protocol.

 Hypothetical examples are shown below: